FanisDeligiannis/8085_emulator/README.md

 # Binaries

-- Linux: (ProjectPath)/bin/Release-linux-x86_64/GUI/GUI
-- Windows: (ProjectPath)/bin/Release-windows-x86_64/GUI/GUI.exe

-***OR*** download straight from the latest release.
+Binaries of the latest semi-stable release, is on the releases tab.

+Latest binaries can be found in [Actions](https://github.com/FanisDeligiannis/8085_emulator/actions)

-If you've downloaded an older version before, I recommend deleting "imgui.ini" and "config.ini" in order to reset the UI to the default options.
+If you've downloaded an older version before and the UI looks a bit broken, try deleting "imgui.ini" and "config.ini" in order to reset the UI to the default options.

 # Examples